Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

     | summarize avg(Val) by bin(TimeGenerated, 5m), Computer //split up by computer
     | render timechart
    ```
+>**Note:** If the query does not paste correctly, try pasting into Notepad and then copying and re-pasting into the query field.

 1. As you have time, review and run other queries.